-- In 2019, we hosted a viewing of the movie, “Mr. Civil Rights: Thurgood Marshall and the NAACP”, for our attorneys and staff.
+- To honor Black History Month in 2019, we hosted a viewing of the movie, "Mr. Civil Rights: Thurgood Marshall and the NAACP", for our attorneys and staff.
 The film focuses on the career of civil rights attorney (and future Supreme Court Justice) Thurgood Marshall and his triumph in the 1954 Supreme Court case—Brown v.
-Board of Education—that ended legal segregation in America’s public schools.
-Also, we hosted journalist, award-winning author and Pulitzer finalist, Wil Haygood for an informative discussion of his book and New York Times bestseller “Showdown: Thurgood Marshall and the Supreme Court Nomination that Changed America.”
-His presentation examined Thurgood Marshall’s nomination in the context of racial and class tensions in the 1940s and 1950s and explained how the lessons from the nomination are relevant today.
-Consistent with our commitment to inclusion, we honor Black History Month as part of our larger effort to understand and appreciate the histories that comprise the collective account of our nation, our communities and our profession.
+Board of Education—that ended legal segregation in America's public schools.
+In addition, we hosted journalist, award-winning author and Pulitzer finalist, Wil Haygood for an informative discussion of his book and New York Times bestseller "Showdown: Thurgood Marshall and the Supreme Court Nomination that Changed America."
+His presentation examined Thurgood Marshall's nomination in the context of racial and class tensions in the 1940s and 1950s and explained how the lessons from the nomination are relevant today.

 - We hosted Sam Mihara, one of the 120,000 Japanese Americans forced into a prison camp during World War II.
 Sam shared his powerful account of the conditions within the camp and life after release.
 He also shared his unique perspective on how this history is relevant today, leading to very thoughtful and engaging Q&A.